w3f/polkadot-wiki/docs/learn/learn-assets.md

 ### Using

-Users have a very simple interface, namely the ability to transfer asset balances to other accounts on-chain.
+Users have a simple interface, namely the ability to transfer asset balances to other accounts on-chain.
 As mentioned before, if the asset is not _sufficient,_ then the destination account must already exist for the transfer to succeed.